Run an AI Agent

 Press Enter to send the prompt.
 The agent reads your codebase, plans its approach, and begins making changes.
 You can watch it work in real time — it shows the files it's editing and the commands it's running.

-The Agent Input Overlay
+The Agent Input composer

 Prompt History